migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 Deploy a rollup on shard 1 that utilizes Celestia for data availability.
 Specifically, need to change the existing Rollkit SDK so that 1) interaction with Celestia for data avilability occurs, 2) settlement happens in Harmony Shard 1, and 3) deploy smart contract (and necessary features) in order to handle settlement.

 ---
+2023-03-13 Wed: Started exploring Celestia and the Cosmos SDK.
+Since Rollkit is based on the Cosmos SDK, they offer the required resources for understanding the SDK.
+Successfully launched a Celestia light client on a local network.
+Will continue tomorrow on learning the Cosmos SDK.
+Discussed with Ivan and Yuriy in terms of the LayerZero bridge audit.

 2024-03-12 Tue: Yuriy and I decided to look into 2 different SDks with Yuriy diving into Sovereign SDK and me into [Rollkit](https://rollkit.dev/).
 Both support modular, sovereign rollups but they are in different languages, Rust and Golang, respectively.
 The current solution is for us to fork the SDKs and change the settlement logic so that it occurs through Harmony rather than Celestia.
 Smart contract on the Harmony level in order to accept the proofs provided from the rollup (and possibly Celestia) will be required.
 This part will be handled by Yuriy.